aasthas97/GUI-ABM/README.md

+# To steal or not to steal

 Front-end for Agent Based Model.
 Written in Python. \
-Run the game online [here](https://replit.com/@aasthash/ABM-GUI#main.py).

 # Requirements
 - Python > 3.5
 - Pygame
+- Numpy

-# Instructions
+# Game instructions
-- Use arrow keys to reach the hospital while avoiding distractions on the way
+- Use arrow keys to explore the world, visiting stores and banks on the way
+- When you reach an obstruction, you'll have the option to steal.
+Beware, you may get caught if you do!
 - Press 'esc' key to leave the game at any time